 These are used for the assignment of unrestricted 64 kbit/s ITs.
-The BC number in the assignment message indicates the bearer BC (even number) which carries the first 4 bits (nibble) of the 8-bit sample.
+The BC number in the assignment message indicates the BC (even number) which carries the first 4 bits (nibble) of the 8-bit sample.
 The second nibble is carried by the next higher BC.
-See Figure 7.
+Refer to Figure 7.

-FIGURE 7/G.763 64 kbit/s bearer channel (8 bits/sample)
+Figure 7/G.763 - 64 kbit/s (8 bits/sample) bearer channel